marquesarthur/cpsc410-2019w2/tiny-dot/README.md

 The next sections detail some of the core classes and methods about the project.

+## Documenation

+Run `mvn javadoc:javadoc` to check the project documentation at `tiny-dot/target/site/apidocs`

 ## DotProgram

 It's the core class of our DSL.
 It contains methods for parsing and compile a source file into a target `dot` program.